 When the Lamp indicator lights up red or a message appears suggesting it is time to replace the lamp, please install a new lamp or consult your dealer.
 An old lamp may cause a malfunction in the projector and in some instances the lamp may explode.
+Go to http://lamp.BenQ.com for a replacement lamp.

 The Lamp indicator light and Temperature warning light will light up if the lamp becomes too hot.
 Turn the power off and let the projector cool for 45 minutes.
 If the Lamp or Temp indicator still lights up after turning the power back on, please contact your dealer.
-See "Indicators" on page 47 for details.
+See "Indicators" on page 48 for details.